MYP Personal Projects 2013-2014 from Thomas Edison on Vimeo.

 an original work of art (visual, dramatic, or performance)

-a written work on a special topic (literary, social, psychological, or anthropological)
+a written work on a special topic (historical, literary, social, psychological, or anthropological)

 a piece of literary fiction (that is, creative writing)